chr15m/bugout/docs/API.md

 ### left (address)

-Fires when a remote Bugout instance leaves the identifier room.
+Fires when a remote Bugout instance leaves the server identifier/room.

 ### timeout (address)